 It all starts with the built-in Kubernetes autoscaling mechanisms.
 The tighter you configure them, the less waste there is and the lower the cost of running your clusters.

-While Vertical Pod Autoscaler (VPA) automatically adjusts requests and limits configuration to lower overhead, Horizontal Pod Autoscaler (HPA) focuses on scaling out to reach the optimum CPU or RAM allocated to an existing instance.
+While Vertical Pod Autoscaler (VPA) automatically adjusts requests and limits configuration to reduce overhead, Horizontal Pod Autoscaler (HPA) focuses on scaling out to reach the optimal CPU or RAM allocated to an existing instance.

 Depending on the scaling policies you set up, you can add too many replicas during peak times, leading to resource waste, or, if not enough, you end up with poor performance.

 With containers, you can reschedule workloads across a region, zone, or instance type.
-A container’s lifespan is just one day, a small glimpse in time compared to how long a virtual machine can last.
-More and more people run functions and cron jobs on Kubernetes, and their lifetimes range from seconds to minutes.
+A container’s lifespan is just one day, a small glimpse in time compared to the longevity of a virtual machine.

 The dynamic nature of the containerized environment adds another layer of complexity to the mix.
-You may have chosen a good set of instances initially, but are they still proper for your needs?
+You may have initially chosen a good set of instances, but are they still suitable for your needs?
 They might either have more power than needed or throttle your application’s performance.

-Tracking cloud costs without proper tools is like finding a needle in a haystack.
+Without the right tools, tracking cloud costs can be a challenging task.
 You might miss hidden costs that sneak up on you.
 What usually happens is that you end up with vague invoices and run into difficulties pinpointing where your money is going.
-This is especially true for some costs that are usually not very transparent or granular, like network charges.
+This is especially true for costs that are often not very transparent or granular, such as network charges.

-To keep your Kubernetes costs under control, you need to monitor key metrics and adjust your operations accordingly.
+To keep your Kubernetes costs under control, it’s essential to monitor key metrics and adjust your operations accordingly.
 Here’s what we advise you to keep an eye on:

 Monitoring your daily cloud spend can save you from budget headaches at the end of the month.
 To keep cloud expenses in check, you need all the data at hand.
 This helps you easily extrapolate your daily or weekly expenses into a monthly bill.
 The daily spend and resource usage report enables you to do just that.